myonaung/Immune_escape_calculation/README.md

 bcftools concat -a *_shapeit.vcf.gz -o phased_final.vcf
 ```

+`.gmap` file of each chromosome is based on the polymorphic sites found in the population.

 ### Notes on GMAP file for *Plasmodium falciparum*

 GMAP is a tab-delimited txt file with 3 columns as follows: